zane-ops/zane-ops/CONTRIBUTING.md

 ## 🏗️ Architecture of the project

-To run ZaneOps needs many components to run user's services and to run itself.
+To run ZaneOps needs many components to run user's services and to run itself but the main point is that ZaneOps is built on docker and [docker-swarm](https://docs.docker.com/engine/swarm/), the app itself runs on swarm and it controls all the other services using swarm also.

 ### Architecture of the DEV server